sesterki/react-navigation-deep-link-bug/README.md

 3. Make note of the deep link prefix printed to the console
 4. Test [prefix]/Main/one and [prefix]/Main/two and note that the render functions print when they are supposed to
 5. Close/kill the app (swipe it out of backgrounded tasks etc).
 6. Test [prefix]/Main/two and note that both HomeScreen (InitialRoute) and LinkScreen print to the console log.
-I would only expect LinkSCreen to print anything.
+I would only expect LinksScreen to print anything.